 The New MARS Wildlife Rescue Centre

-Underway, crucial completion funds needed
+Building underway, crucial completion funds needed

 It’s an amazing time to be at MARS, the excitement is palpable and we would love for you to be part of our bold new adventure.
 Over the next three years, we’re anticipating enormous growth as more and more visitors make the MARS Wildlife Rescue Centre an indispensable part of their trip to the Comox Valley.
 Our visitor/discovery centre, scenic trails, ambassador bird aviaries, large bird flight pen, wetland viewing areas and deer enclosure will help us attract as many as 20,000 local and international guests each year.
 These visitors and the revenues they generate will give MARS the stable long-term funding we need to care for the injured, ill and orphaned birds and animals of northern Vancouver Island.

 The work is underway with much more to come, but with the continued support of the local community and our many donors and supporters, we will deliver an immersive once-in-a-lifetime Pacific west coast experience visitors will never forget.